nec-research/EMU-KG/README.md

 ## Introduction

-This repository provides the PyTorch implementation of _EMU_ technique presented in _EMU – Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_ paper as well as several popular KGE models.
+This repository provides the PyTorch implementation of _EMU_ technique presented in _Optimal Embedding Guided Negative Sample Generation for Knowledge Graph Link Prediction_ paper as well as several popular KGE models.

 ## Execution